thomasthechen/thomasthechen.github.io/_posts/2022-05-16-Godel-and-epistemology.markdown

 ---
 ## Introduction

-In the 20th century there was a push to axiomitize math by looking for a set of axioms from which all of math could be derived.
-In this search, people considered Peano Arithmetic (PA), a set of 6 axioms plus induction.
+In the 20th century there was a push to axiomitize math, as people searched for a set of axioms from which all of math could be derived.
+In this search, they considered Peano Arithmetic (PA), a set of 6 axioms plus induction.
 However, in 1931 Godel released two incompleteness theorems that PA could not axiomitize all of math.
-His first incompleteness theorem shows the existence of statements that are not provable in PA, of the form "I am not provable".
-His second incompleteness theorem shows that PA cannot prove its own consistency (the statement, "PA is consistent").
+His first incompleteness theorem shows the existence of statements that are not provable in PA, which were of the form "I am not provable".
+His second incompleteness theorem shows that PA cannot prove its own consistency: in particular, the statement "PA is consistent".

 These results are interesting both technically and philosophicallly.
-From a technical perspective, the result has fascinating connections with computability theory.
+From a technical perspective, the results have fascinating connections with computability theory.
 Philosophically, people have argued over the interpretation of Godel's theorems since their inception.
-One canonical (though arguably flawed) interpretation is that Incompleteness shows that the brain is capable of more than a computer (Turing machine).
+One canonical (though arguably flawed) interpretation is that Incompleteness shows that the brain is more capable than a computer (in particular, a Turing Machine).
 Besides cognition and AI, there are also discussions about the foundations of math and epistemology (how do we know things).

 I hope to cover both the technical and philosophical sides in this post.
 The technicals will be closely based on Stephen Cook and Toni Pitassi's lecture notes, while the philosophical discussion will be based on the views of some prominent mathematicians.
-This post will be technical, but in the interest of concision and readability, I'll write down only the key arguments and put the other technical proofs in the appendix, at the bottom.
+This post will be technical, but in the interest of concision and readability, I'll write down only the key arguments and put rest of the technical proofs in the appendix.

 ## The First Incompleteness Result

 # Proof Sketch

+A more general version of Godel's first incompleteness result is that TA cannot be _axiomitized_.
+For any set of axioms, such as PA, there is always some statement in TA that can't be proved from them.
+Before showing this, we'll first clarify our notation.

 `Notation:`
 - By arithmetic, we mean the set of sentences formed from the vocabulary $$L_A = [0, s, +, \cdot; =]$$.

-- Also, let $$\mathbb{N}$$ be the standard model for $$L_A$$: which assigns each symbol their usual interpretation: E.g. $$\cdot$$ means multiply, 0 means 0, s0 means 1, where s is the "successor" function.
+- Also, let $$\mathbb{N}$$ be the standard model for $$L_A$$: which assigns each symbol their usual interpretation: E.g. $$\cdot$$ means multiply, the symbol 0 means the value 0, the symbol s0 means 1, and the symbol sx means x + 1.
+So s is a "successor" function.

 - Let $$\phi_0$$ denote the set of all $$L_A$$ sentences (either true or false).

 - Let $$TA$$ (True Arithmetic) be the set of sentences with vocabulary $$L_A$$ that are _true_ under the standard model, $$\mathbb{N}$$.
 That is, $$TA = \{ A \in \phi_0 : \mathbb{N} \models A\}$$, where we use $$\models$$ to denote "logical consequence".
 In particular, $$\mathbb{N} \models A$$ means that $$A$$ is a logical consequence of $$\mathbb{N}$$.

-A more general version of Godel's first incompleteness result is that TA cannot be "axiomitized".
-For any set of axioms, such as PA, there is always some statement in TA that can't be proved from them.
-To talk about this more precisely, we review some concepts from computability theory:
+We'll also review some concepts from computability theory:

-- _relation/language_ - a relation (equivalently, a language) is a subset of all strings of bits.
-E.g. Prime(x) is a relation that contains all strings that encode prime numbers
+- _relation/language_ - a relation (equivalently, a language) is a subset of all bit-strings.
+E.g. Prime(x) is a relation that contains all strings of bits that encode prime numbers

 - _r.e./recognizable_ - a language is r.e. (equivalently, recognizable) if a Turing Machine (TM) recognizes it. i.e. there's a TM that accepts  all elements in the language.